SkaarFacee/habit/README.md

 # Todo list
-- Build the infra for providers
+- Build the infra for providers (Done)
 - Create gemini provdier for classification
 - Create local data for the contributions